DaNetherton/DataCleaning/AccelerometerDataCodebook.md

-This summary dataset, which contains the mean of each variable corresponding to a mean or standard deviation in the original dataset for each of 180 combinations of activities and subjects was created using data downloaded on Sun Jan 25 11:27:30 2015 from the URL above.
+This summary dataset, which contains the mean of each variable corresponding to a mean or standard deviation in the original dataset for each of 180 combinations of activities and subjects, was created using data downloaded on Sun Jan 25 11:27:30 2015 from the URL above.

 # Abbreviations